gwct/grampa/README.md

 `python grampa.py --tests`

+If all tests pass, then you're good to go!
+Basic usage in a real case would be:

+`python grampa.py -s [species tree file] -g [gene trees file] -o [output file name]

 ### Input

-The main inputs of the program are a file containing a species tree and a file containing a list of gene trees (one tree per line).
+There are two main inputs for the program.
+1. A file containing a species tree
+2. A file containing a list of gene trees (one tree per line).

 The labels of the gene tree MUST be formatted such that they end with _[species label], where [species_label] corresponds to a tip label in the species tree.

 ### Output